MaxMcLellan/MaxMcLellan/README.md

 👋

 Hi, I’m Max.
 After graduating from university with First Class Honours in Music Technology, I realised I wanted to find a place where tech and creativity could meet.
-After studying with Le Wagon, I'm currently working my way towards a career in development.
+After studying with Le Wagon, I'm continuing my learning and progression towards a career in web development.

 📫 Get in touch via [LinkedIn](https://www.linkedin.com/in/max-mclellan-069863120/) if you'd like to say hello! 🔗